basicem/medica-api/README.md

 npm run dev
 ```

-From here the project is running and you should go to http://localhost:3000/ on your browser.
+From here the project is running.